Crank Length for

 (Starting the stack on a stair tread or sturdy box may

-- Try to stand flat footed, pelvis level, with
+- Try to stand flat footed, pelvis level side to side, with

 your bad leg on the stack and your good leg on the floor.

 If you can do so comfortably, add a magazine, book or board.
 If

 not remove one.

 Keep adjusting till you get a maximum comfortable height, without